Polt0s/Brain-games/README.md

 The essence of the game is as follows: two random numbers are shown, for example, 25 50.
 The player must calculate and enter the largest common divisor of these numbers.

+## Game: "Arithmetic progression"

+The essence of the game is as follows: a series of numbers is shown, forming an arithmetic progression, random number is replaced by two points.
+The player must determine this number.

 # Launch the game

 ```
 $make brain-even
 $make brain-calc
 $make brain-nod
+#make brain-progression
 ```